In which year was Duncan founded and by whom?

 Rediscover your inner child and play at Centennial Park.

-Shop the antique stores on historic Main Street.
+Shop the antiques and trendy shops on historic Main Street.

 Dig into a chile relleno at El Palacio.